Phillip D (Phill) Jenkins

 more informationMore information: W3C Web Accessibility Initiative (WAI) | U.S. Access Board | CPAAC Certified Professional in Accessibility Core Competenncies

 Phill has been leading accessibility efforts in IBM for over two decades.
-He works with all IBM divisions and business units, including IBM IX, Digital Design Studios, Global Business/Technology Services (GBS/GTS) and with IBM offering and product development teams, providing innovative accessibility technology, inclusive design thinking workshops, creating more sustainable accessibility operations, standards interpretation, training and consulting.
+He works with all IBM divisions and business units, including IBM iX, Design Studios, Global Business/Technology Services (GBS/GTS) and with IBM offering and product development teams, providing innovative accessibility technology, inclusive design thinking workshops, creating more sustainable accessibility operations, standards interpretation, training and consulting.
 Phill has proposed, designed, and performed client engagements in many countries worldwide across many industries including financial, retail, travel, healthcare and telecom industries; universities and government agencies.

 Bachelors of Computer Science is from Brigham Young University and post graduate work from Florida Atlantic University.
 Phill joined IBM in Boca Raton, Florida in 1981 and participated in end-user testing and launch of the IBM Personal Computer and later helped manage the development of the OS/2 operating system.
 He speaks English and Italian fluently.
 Phill is married and has 3 sons and lives in the Austin, Texas area where he volunteers in the community.